ReproNim/module-FAIR-data/_episodes/04-Data-Publishing.md

   -  Consider not only the primary data, but any background or supplemental data, e.g., animal care records, and whether these can be shared.
 You may be required to go through your university for this.

+***Tips for making data FAIR***
+  -  Well documented data are easier to understand
+  -  Properly formatted data are easier to use in a variety of software,
+  -  Data that are shared in established repositories with no or minimally restrictive licenses are easier for others to find and use. (from White et al., 2013)

 > *DataLad (todo:  Publishing data using Data Lad).